jpsdr/MKVToolnix-Windows-7/README.md

 # 2. Installation

-If you want to compile the tools yourself, then you must first decide if you want to use a 'proper' release version or the current development version.
+If you want to compile the tools yourself, you must first decide if you want to use a 'proper' release version or the current development version.
 As both Matroska and MKVToolNix are under heavy development, there might be features available in the git repository